 About Us

+Parents and Caregivers for Mental Health (PCMH), formerly Parents for Children’s Mental Health, is a resource hub for parents and caregivers whose children have mental health challenges.
 Founded 30 years ago, PCMH’s commitment to support, education, and empowerment has guided the organization’s work and dedication to families.
-Through meaningful engagement and family-centred care, PCMH has empowered families so their voices are heard and recognized as experts.
+Through meaningful engagement and family-centered care, PCMH has empowered families so their voices are heard and recognized as experts.

-We believe children, youth and their families suffering from mental health challenges deserve extreme respect and validation.
-We are dedicated to improving the lives of these families through support, education and empowerment.
+In 2020, PCMH became a program of Children’s Mental Health Ontario (CMHO).
+Together with CMHO, the Family Partnerships Team at PCMH works to advance family partnerships, family engagement, and family peer support in child and youth mental health.
+We believe children, youth, and their families managing mental health challenges deserve extreme respect and validation.
+We are dedicated to improving the lives of these families through support, education, and empowerment.

 Our Pillars